-- Your tenancy agreement - If you live in accommodation run by CROUS, you need to obtain your 'CAF document' from the reception of your residence. - Your RIB - 1 Go to the 'Mes services en ligne' section, then 'Faire une demande de prestations'. - 2 If you have just arrived in France, click on the 'Vous n'êtes pas allocataire' section. - 3 Go to the 'Logement' section, then 'Faire une demande' - You will be asked for the postal code of the département where your place of residence is situated.
-This number has 5 digits and is shown in your address next to the name of the city where you live (e.g. 34000 for Montpellier) - 5 A declaration of income (in France or abroad): - If you have no income: tick the 'no income' box - If you have a bursary under the Erasmus programme or from the French government: you don't have to declare it
+- > Your tenancy agreement

+- If you live in accommodation run by Crous, you need to obtain your 'CAF document' from the reception of your residence.

+- Your RIB

+Go to the 'Mes services en ligne' section, then 'Faire une demande de prestations'.

+- If you have just arrived in France, click on the 'Vous n'êtes pas allocataire' section. - 3 Go to the 'Logement' section, then 'Faire une demande' - 4 You will be asked for the postal code of the département where your place of residence is situated. (e.g. 34000 for Montpellier) - 5 A declaration of income (in France or abroad): - If you have no income: tick the 'no income' box - If you have a bursary under the Erasmus programme or from the French government: you don't have to declare it electricity) and it must be at least 9 m^2 (16 m^2 if you are living with someone else and +9 m^2 per extra person).